Overview of STEAM.

 Abstract

 Multilingual watermarking aims to make large language model (LLM) outputs traceable across languages, yet current methods still fall short.
 Despite claims of cross-lingual robustness, they are evaluated only on high-resource languages.
 We show that existing multilingual watermarking methods are not truly multilingual: they fail to remain robust under translation attacks in medium- and low-resource languages.
 We trace this failure to semantic clustering, which fails when the tokenizer vocabulary contains too few full-word tokens for a given language.
-To address this, we introduce STEAM, a back-translation-based detection method that restores watermark strength lost through translation.
-STEAM is compatible with any watermarking method, robust across different tokenizers and languages, non-invasive, and easily extendable to new languages.
-With average gains of +0.19 AUC and +40%p TPR@1% on 17 languages, STEAM provides a simple and robust path toward fairer watermarking across diverse languages.
+To address this, we introduce STEAM, a detection method that uses Bayesian optimisation to search among 133 candidate languages for the back-translation that best recovers the watermark strength.
+It is compatible with any watermarking method, robust across different tokenizers and languages, non-invasive, and easily extendable to new languages.
+With average gains of +0.23 AUC and +37\%p TPR@1\%, STEAM provides a scalable approach toward fairer watermarking across the diversity of languages.

 Type